tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 or with the :ref:`CAST() function <sql_function_cast>`.
 UUID support in SQL was added in Tarantool version 2.9.1.

+.. _sql_data_type_datetime:

+DATETIME.
+Introduced in :tarantool-release:`2.10.0`.
+A datetime table field can be created by using this type, which is semantically equivalent to the standard TIMESTAMP WITH TIME ZONE type.

+..  code-block:: tarantoolsession

+    tarantool> create table T2(d datetime primary key);
+    ---
+    - row_count: 1
+    ...

+    tarantool> insert into t2 values ('2022-01-01');
+    ---
+    - null
+    - 'Type mismatch: can not convert string(''2022-01-01'') to datetime' ...

+    tarantool> insert into t2 values (cast('2022-01-01' as datetime));
+    ---
+    - row_count: 1
+    ...

+    tarantool> select * from t2;
+    ---
+    - metadata:
+      - name: D
+        type: datetime
+      rows:
+      - ['2022-01-01T00:00:00Z']
+    ...

+There is no implicit cast available from a string expression to a datetime expression (dislike convention used by majority of SQL vendors).
+In such cases, you need to use explicit cast from a string value to a datetime value (see the example above).

+You can subtract datetime and datetime, datetime and interval, or add datetime and interval in any order (see examples of such arithmetics in the description of the :ref:`INTERVAL type <sql_data_type_interval>`).

+The built-in functions related to the DATETIME type are :ref:`DATE_PART() <sql_function_datepart>` and :ref:`NOW() <sql_function_now>`

+.. _sql_data_type_interval:

+INTERVAL.
+Introduced in :tarantool-release:`2.10.0`.
+Similarly to the :ref:`DATETIME <sql_data_type_datetime>` type, you can define a column of the INTERVAL type.

+..  code-block:: tarantoolsession

+    tarantool> create table T(d datetime primary key, i interval);
+    ---
+    - row_count: 1
+    ...

+    tarantool> insert into T values (cast('2022-02-02T01:01' as datetime), cast({'year': 1, 'month': 1} as interval));
+    ---
+    - row_count: 1
+    ...

+    tarantool> select * from t;
+    ---
+    - metadata:
+      - name: D
+        type: datetime
+      - name: I
+        type: interval
+      rows:
+      - ['2022-02-02T01:01:00Z', '+1 years, 1 months']
+    ...

+Dislike DATETIME, INTERVAL cannot be a part of an index.

+There is no implicit cast available for conversions to an interval from a string or any other type.
+But there is explicit cast allowed from maps (see examples below).

+Intervals can be used in arithmetic operations like ``+`` or ``-`` only with the datetime expression or another interval:

+..  code-block:: tarantoolsession

+    tarantool> select * from t
+    ---
+    - metadata:
+      - name: D
+        type: datetime
+      - name: I
+        type: interval
+      rows:
+      - ['2022-02-02T01:01:00Z', '+1 years, 1 months']
+    ...

+    tarantool> select d, d + i, d + cast({'year': 1, 'month': 2} as interval) from t
+    ---
+    - metadata:
+      - name: D
+        type: datetime
+      - name: COLUMN_1
+        type: datetime
+      - name: COLUMN_2
+        type: datetime
+      rows:
+      - ['2022-02-02T01:01:00Z', '2023-03-02T01:01:00Z', '2023-04-02T01:01:00Z']
+    ...

+    tarantool> select i + cast({'year': 1, 'month': 2} as interval) from t
+    ---
+    - metadata:
+      - name: COLUMN_1
+        type: interval
+      rows:
+      - ['+2 years, 3 months']
+    ...

+There is the predefined list of known attributes for the map if you want to convert one to the INTERVAL expression:

+*   ``year``
+*   ``month``
+*   ``week``
+*   ``day``
+*   ``hour``
+*   ``minute``
+*   ``second``
+*   ``nsec``

+..  code-block:: tarantoolsession

+    tarantool> select cast({'year': 1, 'month': 1, 'week': 1, 'day': 1, 'hour': 1, 'min': 1, 'sec': 1} as interval)
+    ---
+    - metadata:
+      - name: COLUMN_1
+        type: interval
+      rows:
+      - ['+1 years, 1 months, 1 weeks, 1 days, 1 hours, 1 minutes, 1 seconds']
+    ...

+    tarantool> \set language lua

+    tarantool> v = {year = 1, month = 1, week = 1, day = 1, hour = 1,
+             >      min = 1, sec = 1, nsec = 1, adjust = 'none'}
+    ---
+    ...

+    tarantool> box.execute('select cast(#v as interval);', {{['#v'] = v}})

+    ---
+    - metadata:
+      - name: COLUMN_1
+        type: interval
+      rows:
+      - ['+1 years, 1 months, 1 weeks, 1 days, 1 hours, 1 minutes, 1.000000001 seconds']
+    ...

 .. _sql_data_type_scalar:

 SCALAR can be used for